asvogel101/Twitter-Sentiment/README.md

 - You must have access to the tweepy API in order for the application to work.
 Save your consumer key as a plaintext file named "consumerkey.txt" within the directory.
 Save your consumer secret as a plaintext file named "consumersecret.txt".
 Save your access token as a plaintext file named "accesstoken.txt".
 Save your access secret as a plaintext file named "access.txt".
 Make sure all keys are located in the main directory.

-- Run tweetfetcher.py to stream tweets.
+- Run tweetfetcher.py to stream tweets to 'my-tweets.json'.
 Then tokenize the tweets into a 'final-spread.json ' with tokenizer.py.
 Common.py is the only statistical analysis tool as of now.
 It features a word co-occurrence matrix and frequency of terms.

-- If attempting to restream, it is recommended that you delete the my-tweets.json and final-spread.json files, or move them to a different directory.
+- If attempting to restream with a pre-existing 'my-tweets.json' already in the directory, it is recommended that you delete the my-tweets.json and final-spread.json (if it exists) file(s), or move them to a different directory.
 Currently working on a way to implement continuous streaming within the same json doc.